 Stacy is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 0 people and just one neighborhood, Stacy is the 581st largest community in North Carolina.

-Stacy is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Stacy is generally considered to be a blue-collar town.
+0.00% of the Stacy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Stacy is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Stacy who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Stacy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Stacy is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Stacy is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Stacy is an extremely ethnically-diverse town.
 The people who call Stacy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stacy residents report their race to be Native Hawaiian.
 Important ancestries of people in Stacy include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.